Located in the east of France, APRR is France’s second largest toll

 Tolls are charged on a per kilometre basis with cash, credit and ETC toll collection facilities available throughout the network.

-1 Note the APRR network length of 2,323 kilometres includes ADELAC’s 20 kilometres.
-APRR holds a 49.9% interest in ADELAC.
+1 The APRR network length of 2,424 kilometres includes ADELAC’s 20 kilometres.

-There are five tolling categories on the APRR, AREA and ADELAC Concessions, as outlined in the below table.
+There are five tolling categories on the APRR, AREA, ADELAC and A79 Concessions, as outlined in the below table.

 |Class||Height (metres)||Number of axles||Maximum weight||Predominant vehicle type|

 |3||≥3||2||>3.5 tonnes||Single-unit Heavy Vehicles|

 Under the concession contracts, tolls are permitted to increase annually on 1 February by a minimum of 70% x French CPI for the APRR Concession and AREA Concession.
 Where French CPI is negative, the minimum toll increase is 0%.

 In addition, supplemental toll increases have historically been negotiated and agreed with the French State in exchange for the implementation of additional capital expenditure plans or as compensation.
 Refer below for details of agreed future toll escalation.